LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_load_2.rst

 Compiles to disk and then loads to memory a :term:`source file` or a list of source files using a list of compiler flags.
 The Logtalk source file name extension (by default, ``.lgt``) can be omitted.
-Source file paths can be absolute, relative to the current directory, or use library notation.
+Source file paths can be absolute, relative to the current directory, or use :term:`library notation`.
 Compiler flags are represented as *flag(value)*.
 This predicate can also be used to compile Prolog source files as Logtalk source code.
 When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a